Everything you need to know about hiking the Alta Via 1 in the Dolomites

 Rifugios tend to get booked up very quickly, particularly in July and August, so it’s important to start planning well ahead.
 This can be stressful, as coordinating different booking methods and reservation times for each hut can feel like piecing together a puzzle.
 For more detailed tips and guidance, check out my other post : Planning a hut to hut hike in the Dolomites, which explains how to manage the different systems and timelines.

-4. What to Pack
+5. What to Pack

 Packing smart is crucial for a successful trek on the Alta Via 1.
 Weather conditions can change rapidly, and you’ll need to be ready for a variety of situations.
-Here’s a list of essentials to bring:
+Check out our hut to hut packing guide.

 • Hiking boots: Sturdy, well-worn hiking boots with good ankle support are a must.